Hervar77/infinity-doc/mkdocs/api/infinity.service.md

 Values:

 - autoStart: `2`
-  >stands for the service starting with the operating system
+  >Stands for the service starting with the operating system.

 - demandStart: `3`
-  >stands for the service starting on manual demand
+  >Stands for the service starting on manual demand.

 - disabled: `4`
-  >stands for a disabled service
+  >Stands for a disabled service.

 Example: